Sorry, you need to enable JavaScript to visit this website.

 • European Union - EU.

-The Ministry and GIZ cooperate in the project “Youth Employment Promotion” that aims to support young people Serbia aged 15 to 35 years in order to improve their position on the labour market.
-The project supports organizations, hubs and centres that provide an incentive environment for young people to acquire entrepreneurial skills and start their own business.
+The Ministry and GIZ cooperated in the project “Youth Employment Promotion” that aimed to support young people Serbia aged 15 to 35 years in order to improve their position on the labour market.
+The project supported organizations, hubs and centres that provide an incentive environment for young people to acquire entrepreneurial skills and start their own business.

 Memorandums of understanding (MoUs) on youth affairs have also been singed with different non-EU countries, such as: